Numerical Hopf-Lax formulae for Hamilton-Jacobi equations on unstructured geometries: Numerical examples

 \subsection{Stationary case}

-In the second set of examples, we treat the static case, focusing in particular on fast solvers based on PI.
-As for the evolutive case, we consider the quadratic hamiltonian $H(p)= \frac 12 |p|^2$, we fix $\lambda>0$, and we study the following two tests, where we define the function $f$ in \eqref{eq:hj_staz} as
+In the second set of examples, we treat the static case, focusing in particular on the accuracy of the scheme, whereas fast solvers and parallel versions will be treated in the next subsection.

+As for the evolutive case, we consider the quadratic Hamiltonian $H(p)= \frac 12 |p|^2$, we fix $\lambda>0$, and we study the following two tests for $x\in \Omega\subset\mathbb R^2$, where $\Omega$ is defined as the circle centered in the origin, with radius 2.
+In the two cases, we define the function $f$ in \eqref{eq:hj_staz} as